Displacement and migration in the context of governance and peacebuilding

 Supporting host communities

-GIZ supports communities that host refugees, as they face the challenge of having to provide large numbers of additional residents with accommodation, food, and services.
+GIZ supports communities that host displaced people, as they face the challenge of having to provide large numbers of additional residents with accommodation, food, and services.
 The new arrivals and the local population are addressed equally as the target group.

 Supporting returnees

 GIZ helps returnees to reintegrate economically, socially and politically.
-Its measures address not only the returnees themselves, but also those living in their home countries.
+Its measures address not only the returnees themselves, but also the local population.
 Returnees should have the opportunity to participate in all areas of life and to build a future.
-This is what GIZ understands by ‘sustainable return’.

 Advice to policy makers